-- Hypocritical Humor: When Barney introduced himself as "Plow King", he told Homer there was no problem with a fair competition.
-Then he shot Homer's tires.
+- Hypocritical Humor: When Barney introduces himself as "Plow King", he tells Homer there was no problem with a fair competition.
+Then he shoots Homer's tires.

-- My God, What Have I Done?: Homer felt remorseful for how he tricked Barney into plowing driveways on Widow's Peak.
+- My God, What Have I Done?: Homer feels remorseful for how he tricked Barney into plowing driveways on Widow's Peak.

-- Noodle Incident: Barney never explains how exactly he knows Linda Ronstadt, other than the fact that they've been trying to look for a project to do together.
+- Noodle Incident: Barney never explains how exactly he knows Linda Ronstadt, other than the fact that they've been looking look for a project to do together for some time.